-Lacquer paint is typically used as a finish on wood furniture and car bodies.
-It dries quicker than other finishes, but can you apply it with an HVLP sprayer to get the job done even faster?
+Lacquer finishes normally dry quicker than other finishes, but can you apply it with an HVLP sprayer to get the job done even faster?

 Use this guide to find out everything you need to know about spraying lacquer with HVLP guns on your next project.

-HVLP stands for “high volume low pressure”, which is how these paint sprayers operate: lots of paint sprayed at low pressure.
+HVLP stands for “high volume low pressure”, which is how these paint sprayers operate: lots of paint sprayed at relatively low pressure.
 By contrast, LVLP sprayers emit a low volume at low pressure.

-When it comes to HVLP versus LVLP, the LVLP sprayers are better for high-viscosity materials, while HVLP sprayers work best for less viscous applications like lacquer.
+When it comes to HVLP versus LVLP, the LVLP sprayers are better for high-viscosity materials, while sprayers work best for less viscous applications like lacquer.

-Most DIYers use HVLP sprayers to add a protective layer and sheen to wood furniture.
+Most DIYers use sprayers to add a protective layer and sheen to wood furniture.
 However, it is also used as a sealant and coloring agent on metal, plastic, and synthetic materials.

-Lacquer is generally either pre-catalyzed, meaning the manufacturer adds the catalyst, or post-catalyzed, which means the user adds the catalyst right before use [2].
-Either kind will work if you’re using an HVLP spray gun for lacquer, but post-cat will have a few extra steps and doesn’t last as long in the can.
+Lacquer is generally either pre-catalyzed, meaning the manufacturer adds the catalyst, or post-catalyzed, which means the user adds the catalyst right before use.
+[2] Either kind will work if you’re using an HVLP spray gun for lacquer, but post-cat will have a few extra steps and doesn’t last as long in the can.

 You may need to thin your paint before you get started, particularly if it’s a post-cat mix.